stevenpencle/D6-LOA/README.md

 ### Run As-Is Template

 > VS Code - Hit Play!
-VS Code will automatically execute the `dotnet restore` `dotnet build` `npm install` `ng build` commands and start Chrome.
+VS Code will automatically execute the `dotnet build` `npm install` `ng serve` commands and start Chrome.
 You can debug the .NET Core code by setting breakpoints in VS Code and debug the Angular application in Chrome developer tools.
 Note: It may take a few minutes to run the project the first time with all of the package restoration that is needed.
 Chrome will eventually refresh the page to render the application.
+Note: Images will not be available until after you run `npm run build` from `{your-project-name}\ClientApp` once to create the `{your-project-name}\ClientApp\dist\assets` folder.

 ---